CannyChiu/TechnicalTalentPartnerHub/README.md

 * [TechTO](https://www.techto.org/): For anyone passionate about learning the tech space in Toronto, check out some of the virtual events they are hosting each month.
 You can also find some of their past events recorded on Youtube!
 * [Meetup.com](https://www.meetup.com/): There are many different community groups being run by the community!
 Passionate about a specific space in tech like Data Analytics or Information Security?
 There's a group for everyone!

-### **Talent Market Intelligence & Data-Oriented Talent Practices:**
+### [WIP]**Talent Sourcing, Talent Market Intelligence Practices:**
 * [Company Insights](https://craft.co/): Great for talent market intelligence or sourcing.
 It helps a talent individual assess the shape, size, products and competitors using search filters.
 I loved using this tool when I worked on HCM-niche searches.
 * [Acquisitions](https://www.crunchbase.com/): Useful to pulse check the market.
-* [trueup layoffs tracker]((https://www.trueup.io/layoffs): I much prefer the data integrity of trueup vs. layoff fyi.
+* [trueup layoffs tracker](https://www.trueup.io/layoffs): I much prefer the data integrity of trueup vs. layoff fyi.
 Trueup hyperlinks the actual articles discussing the layoff news at various companies.
 * [StackOverflow Dev Survey](https://insights.stackoverflow.com/survey/2021): Every year, I take the time to look through Stack's report to better understand what's happening in the world of Software Development
 * [CBRE - Scoring Top Tech Markets](https://www.cbre.com/insights/reports/scoring-tech-talent-in-north-america-2021#top-talent-markets): Great if you're thinking of trying to identify more niche talent pools outside of the big North American cities
-* [Indeed Hiring Lab](https://www.hiringlab.org/): great for research on individual countries and getting a pulse on hiring appetite by industry & skillset.
+* [Indeed Hiring Lab](https://www.hiringlab.org/): great for research on individual countries and getting a pulse on hiring appetite by industry & skillset
+* [Talent Sourcing Seniority Ladder](https://docs.google.com/spreadsheets/d/1g5VvxQwaC4L8RI8zPZXeXj0_YnFz1XWKx48s0i9jvxU/edit?usp=sharing): Denys shares an example of a career progression framework for Talent Sourcers.
+Wanted to capture this as a I find Sourcers don't get as much attention or love in most Talent Acquisition organizations.

 ### **Talent Acquisition Communities:**
 * [TechRecruit](https://www.techrecruit.io/): Stacey has built a really great technical recruiting community, I especially love her Dueling Sourcers web series where Sourcers compete and share their tools used for their various hunts!